RsgAI/Face-Recognition/README.md

 Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
 See <ins>_/Training/ResizedData/FullPhoto/Training01.ipynb_</ins> file for details.
 2. **Training2:** Second model training process.
-In this notebook file, a model based on MobileNet architecture were trained with the ResizedData/FullPhoto dataset.
+In this notebook file, a model based on MobileNetV2 architecture were trained with the ResizedData/FullPhoto dataset.
 Accuracy and Loss charts were drawn for the Training and Validation data, and the results obtained by evaluating the trained model with the Test data were printed.
 See <ins>_/Training/ResizedData/FullPhoto/Training02.ipynb_</ins> file for details.
 3. **Training3:** Third model training process.